Christian sacred sites

 The 26 Martyrs Museum in Nagasaki

-The museum behind the monument is devoted to the memory of the martyrs and to Christianity
+The museum behind the monument is devoted to the memory of the

-in Japan in general.
-Its interior is reminiscent of a church with stained-glass windows, making
+martyrs and to Christianity in Japan in general.
+Its interior is reminiscent

-for atmospheric viewing of the exhibits.
+of the exhibits.
 On display are artifacts related to Christianity in Japan,

 including old documents, statues and jewelry.